Rediscovering Your True Self

 Yet despite this divine origin, we often experience a sense of separation from God.
 St. Paul describes this inner conflict in Romans when he writes that sometimes we do the very things we do not wish to do.
 We recognize the good, yet we still miss the mark.

 The ancient philosophers recognized something similar.
-Aristotle wrote that the ultimate goal of human life is happiness.
-Yet the happiness we often pursue is not the deepest form of happiness available to us.
+Aristotle wrote that the ultimate goal of human life is "happiness".
+Yet his description of the happiness each human being should best pursue, is often not the same "happiness" that most people pursue.

-At first we seek pleasure—what the Latin tradition calls laetus—the satisfaction that comes from material comforts or immediate gratification.
+At first human beings seek pleasure—what the Latin tradition terms laetus—the satisfaction that comes from material comforts or immediate gratification.
 Later we may pursue felix, the happiness that comes from achievement, recognition, or the strengthening of the ego.

 But eventually we begin to discover that deeper joy comes from something else entirely.
 We begin to find fulfillment in doing good for others, what the tradition calls beatitudo.
 And beyond even this lies the highest form of happiness, sublimitas—a transcendent joy that arises when we rediscover our true identity in God.